Health Star Rating

 How should I use Health Star Ratings?

 Further information about the nutritional value of a product can be found in the Nutrition Information Panel, generally on the back of the packaging.
-For additional guidance on how to consume a healthy balanced diet, check out the Australian Dietary Guidelines here.
+For additional guidance on how to consume a healthy, balanced diet, check out the Australian Dietary Guidelines here.

 Who developed the Health Star Rating system?

-The Australian, state and territory governments in collaboration with industry, public health and consumer groups created the system in 2014 and it was updated in 2020.
+The Australian state and territory governments, in collaboration with industry, public health and consumer groups, created the system in 2014, and it was updated in 2020.

 Why do some products score higher than others?

 Products that are high in ‘positive’ nutrients and low in ‘risk’ nutrients tend to score a higher HSR.
 Comparatively, products low in ‘positive’ nutrients and high in ‘risk’ nutrients tend to score a lower HSR.
-Putting it to the test, a whole grain cereal that’s high in fibre and low in sugar will generally score a higher HSR compared to a low fibre cereal that’s higher in sugar.
+Putting it to the test, a whole grain product that’s high in fibre and low in sugar will generally score a higher HSR compared to a low fibre product that’s higher in sugar.